 In the First Test at Sydney, Voce was much criticized for his 'half pitched slingers on the body-line and not half a dozen balls on the wicket in 24 overs.'

 It was at Adelaide in the third Test that the Body-line issue really flared up, but Voce, who was off the field with a damaged ankle for some of Australia's first innings and bowled only four overs in the second, was not a major participant in the game.
 Owing to injury, Voce missed the Fourth Test, but resumed his place in the Final test.
 In the series he took 15 wickets - average 27.13.

 After the toil of the winter, the English summer was one of recuperation, his wickets for Nottinghamshire cost 12 runs apiece more than in 1932, but his batting blossomed, he hit no less than nine fifties and he was so consistent that he actually achieved the goal of 1,000 runs in a season - not bad for a player, who had been a regular number 11 a few summers back.

-Dr. G. O. Gauld, the Hon.
-Secretary to the Club stated that he examined Voce and strongly advised him no tot play.
-On the other hand A W. Carr, the Nottinghamshire captain, who was a spectator during the match, owing to illness said, 'If I were captain Voce would have played and bowled.
+Dr. George Gauld, Hon Secretary to the Club, stated that he examined Voce and strongly advised him not to play.
+On the other hand Arthur Carr, the Nottinghamshire captain, who was a spectator during the match owing to illness said, 'If I were captain, Voce would have played and bowled.
 There is nothing wrong with him.'